orbitbot/pouch-todo/README.md

 Try it out
 ----------

-- download this repo, and open in your browser of choice.
+[Try a live demo on GH pages](http://orbitbot.github.io/pouch-todo/), or download this repo and open the index.html file in your browser of choice.
 It should work without a server, or then use something like the built-in Python webserver:

 ```bash
 $ git clone https://github.com/orbitbot/pouch-todo